vanillaSlice/blog/content/post/keep-those-prs-small.md

 ---
-title: "Keep those PRs small!"
+title: "WIP: Keep those PRs small!"
 date: 2019-12-09T19:00:00+00:00
-draft: true
+draft: false
 ---

 *tl;dr: Keeping your pull requests small will lead to quicker and better quality reviews, allowing you to